Full-Stack-93/alx-system_engineering-devops-2/0x03-shell_variables_expansions/README.md

 Task 3: Create a script that counts the number of directories in the PATH - echo $PATH | tr ":" "\n" | wc -l

 Task 4: Create a script that lists environment variables - printenv

+Task 5: Create a script that lists all local variables and environment variables, and functions - set